 Hersheypark was renovated into a theme park in the 1970s, having a bunch of theme regions including Tudor Square, Rhineland, Tower Plaza, Minetown, and more.
 Hershey Park Zoo had closed in 1970 and was replaced by the Animal Garden in 1972; the old Zoo area was converted into ZooAmerica in 1978.
 From 1980 until 2007, Hersheypark expanded into new areas of land adding three new theme regions: Pioneer Frontier (1984-1985), Midway America (1996), and the waterpark – The Boardwalk at Hersheypark (2007).

 Hersheypark currently has 14 roller coasters, with the newest being a water coaster.
-Future developments are underway, with park expansion in 2020 being considered and a new ride being teased for 2019.
+Future developments are underway, with Reese’s Cupfusion to debut in 2019, and Hershey’s Chocolatetown, a new themed region with a new roller coaster, to debut in 2020.

 If you want to learn more about Hersheypark, click here to read all kinds of articles about the park!
 There is a lot to read about aside from rides, including influential people, the main gates of Hersheypark, the Monorail, and so much more.